pedrorgirardi/Pep/README.md

     "view_status_show_highlighted_suffix": "",

     // It's unlikely to need to analyze scratch views,
-    // but you can run the command to analyze a view if you really need it.
+    // but you can run the command to analyze a view if needed.
     "analyze_scratch_view": false,

     // True if you would like to analyse your project's sources when the plugin is loaded.